PM Modi holds 'productive interaction' with Qualcomm CEO | Business

 - United States

-Prime Minister Narendra Modi on Thursday began his engagements in the US with a ''productive interaction'' with President and CEO of Qualcomm Cristiano E Amon during which he highlighted the vast business opportunities in India.
+Prime Minister Narendra Modi on Thursday began his engagements in the US with a ''productive interaction'' with President and CEO of Qualcomm Cristiano E Amon during which they discussed investment opportunities offered in India's telecommunications and electronics sector.

-Modi, who arrived here on Wednesday on an official visit to the US during which he will hold the first face-to-face meeting with President Joe Biden and his deputy Kamala Harris, held a one-on-one meeting with Amon.
+Modi, who arrived here on Wednesday on an official visit to the US during which he will hold the first face-to-face meeting with President Joe Biden and his deputy Kamala Harris, held a one-on-one meeting with Amon here.

 ''Talking technology... @cristianoamon and PM @narendramodi had a productive interaction.
 PM Modi highlighted the vast opportunities India offers.
 Mr. Amon expressed keenness to work with India in areas such as 5G and other @_DigitalIndia efforts,'' the Prime Minister's Office tweeted.